cc4i/awesome-genai/fun-agents-adk/README.md

-# fun-agents-adk
+# A collection of fun Agents

-A base ReAct agent built with Google's Agent Development Kit (ADK) Agent generated with [`googleCloudPlatform/agent-starter-pack`](https://github.com/GoogleCloudPlatform/agent-starter-pack) version `0.7.0`
+A collection of fun agents are built with Google's Agent Development Kit (ADK) Agent generated with [`googleCloudPlatform/agent-starter-pack`](https://github.com/GoogleCloudPlatform/agent-starter-pack) version `0.7.0`

 ## Project Structure